Tasty Tech Eye Candy: Mobile World Congress 2016

 Each February, gadget vendors and customers gather in Barcelona, Spain, for the Mobile World Congress.
 The show, which has traditionally focused on innovations in mobile phones and networks, has been recently infiltrated by technology that springboards from smartphones.
 Virtual reality, 360-degree cameras, batteries and other gizmos were all vying for attention.
 Here we take a look at ten that stood out.
 Above: Samsung had a pop-up virtual reality theater that gave people a chance to experience a virtual reality roller coaster ride.
 The company also unveiled its Gear 360, a camera that captures video and stills from all around and then stitches them together for an immersive experience.
 Oh and anyone who wanted to pre-order one of Samsung's new Galaxy S7 and S7 Edge phones got a free Gear VR headset.

 HTC unveiled its Vive Pre at the Consumer Electronics Show in Vegas last month, and folks were impressed with the device's front-facing camera which gives wearers a view into the real world.
-At the MWC,reviews were still high
+At the MWC,

 , in particular for its crisp images and handy controllers.
 The consumer version of the Vive is expected to sell for $799 and begin shipping in April.

 Whereas Samsung's Galaxy 360 camera is meant for everyday consumer electronic lovers, Nokia's Ozo shown here is for the professional.
 The camera retails for $60,000 and is aimed at moviemakers who want to adapt the format for virtual reality.